 The laws may also extend to cover individuals driving under the influence of other medications and illegal substances.
 In 2016 alone, over 10,000 people lost their lives due to intoxicated drivers.
 That number roughly translates to someone dying every 49 minutes because of intoxicated drivers.
 This is a staggering number.
 It is also reported that young adults accounted for nearly one-third of fatal DUI accidents in 2016.
 In addition to these tragedies, driving while under the influence also carries heavy legal repercussions.

-If you or someone you love has been injured due to another person driving under the influence, contacting a Pasadena auto accident attorney is an important first step.
+If you or someone you love has been injured due to another person driving under the influence, contacting our Pasadena car accident attorneys is an important first step.
 At SJ Injury Attorneys, we specialize in helping individuals who have suffered due to another driver's negligence earn the maximum compensation possible.

 Unfortunately, driving while under the influence is not the only type of behind-the-wheel negligence that can occur.
 A new form of danger is rapidly growing: driving while distracted.

-Distracted driving is a growing concern.
+Why distracted driving in Texas is a growing concern.
 Seemingly small acts can significantly impair a driver's ability to operate their vehicle safely.
 From eating in the car to texting, distractions are commonplace.

 Distracted driving typically falls into three different forms: visual, cognitive, and manual.
 Visual distractions occur when a driver takes his or her eyes off the road.
 Cognitive distractions occur when a driver's focus is diverted from the road.